Since it’s our last night in Xian, we explored the Muslim Quarter for more snacks.

 A mural along the way to the pits.
 I remembered it was a long walk before we reached the pits.

 The buildings at the background house the pits where the Terracotta Warriors were found.

 Rows and rows of Terracotta warriors in Pit No. 1.

 Pit No. 1 is the largest and the first to be opened to the public in 1979.
 There are over 6,000 Terracotta Warriors and horses in this pit.
-More on following page.
-Click here to continue reading
+Continue reading

 After the visit to Huaqing Hot Springs, we continued our journey to the Terracotta Warriors site.

 It was lunch time when we arrived at the Terracotta Warriors site.
 There are several restaurants right at where the bus dropped us.
 We came across the above sign which has the most complex Chinese character that I’ve seen.
 Apparently, it’s called Bian Bian Noodle and it’s very popular here.
 It must be a night mare for a kid to learn to write that Chinese character which has 57 character strokes.

 Without hesitation, we ordered the Bian Bian Noodle to try.
 It was vinegarish and slightly spicy and there were some vegetables in it.

 The only distinctive feature was the wide piece of noodle, almost like half the size of a wonton wrap.
 Two bowls of noodles cost RMB30 (CAD5).
 Continue reading

 The plan for the 3rd day was to visit the Terracotta Warriors.
 We took a cab to the railway station to take the bus to the Terracotta Warriors.
 The bus ride was RMB6 (CAD1) per person.